Angel: Islam

 Belief in angels is fundamental to Islam.
 The Quranic word for angel (ملاك Malāk) derives either from Malaka, meaning "he controlled", due to their power to govern different affairs assigned to them, or from the root either from ʼ-l-k, l-ʼ-k or m-l-k with the broad meaning of a "messenger", just like its counterparts in Hebrew (malʾákh) and Greek (angelos).
 Unlike their Hebrew counterpart, the term is exclusively used for heavenly spirits of the divine world, but not for human messengers.
 The Quran refers to both angelic and human messengers as "rasul" instead.
-Contrary to popular belief, angels are never described as agents of revelation in the Quran, although interpretation credits Gabriel with that.